 BRAIN AND HEARING

 My passion is to improve the lives of hearing-impaired people by combining innovative translational clinical research with my clinical experience and knowledge.

-Cathy is very passionate about combining her clinical experience with innovative translational clinical research at the Ear Science Institute Australia with the aim to improve the hearing outcomes and quality of life of people with hearing impairment.
+Cathy is passionate about combining her clinical experience with innovative translational clinical research at the Ear Science Institute Australia to improve the hearing outcomes and quality of life of people with hearing impairment.

 Area of research

 de Graaff F, Eikelboom R. H., Sucher C, Kramer S E, & Smits C. (2021).
 Binaural summation, binaural unmasking and fluctuating masker benefit in bimodal and bilateral adult cochlear implant users.
 Cochlear Implants International.
 E-pub ahead of print – 8 Apr 2021. https://doi.org/10.1080/14670100.2021.1894686